sjmyuan/sjmyuan.github.io/_drafts/effect-and-side-effect.md

 But we found the `flatMap` and `fileOpsInterpreter` are not pure and there is one place we are not sure how to implement in `flatMap`(we don't know which effect should be returned when the SaveFile operation failed).

 At this stage, we can say we can't implement a pure `flatMap` for `FileOps` effect.
 Then what should we do?
-Can't we use the effect whose interpreter looks like `FileOps` ?
+Can't we use the effect whose interpreter looks like `FileOps` (it contains side-effect) ?

 # A special Effect

-As we can see in the last section, we need to solve two problem to make the `flatMap` of `FileOps` pure
+As we can see in the last section, we need to solve two problem to make the `flatMap` of `FileOps` pure and total.

 * Side-Effect introduced by `fileOpsInterpreter`
 * Definite effect returned by `flatMap`

-Just like what we said in **Review map and flatMap from code**[^3] , we can create an effect to remove the Side-Effect
+Just like what we said in **Review map and flatMap from code**[^3] , we can create an new effect to remove the Side-Effect

 ```scala
 sealed trait SpecialEffect[A]